Pococí (canton)

 Pococí is a canton in the Limón province of Costa Rica.
 The head city is in Guápiles district, which houses many of the canton's services and businesses.

 History

-Pococí was created on 19 September 1911 by decree 12.
+Pococí was created by decree 12 on 19 September, 1911.

 Geography

 Pococí has an area of 2188.25 km2 and a mean elevation of 134 m.

 The canton takes in the Caribbean coast from the Toro River northward to the border with Nicaragua.
 It ranges inland in a southwestern direction with the Chirripó River forming the western border.
 The canton ends in the Cordillera Central where the Sucio River crosses the National Route 32 in Braulio Carrillo National Park.

 Government

 Mayor

 According to Costa Rica's Municipal Code, mayors are elected every four years by the population of the canton.
 As of the latest municipal elections in 2024, the United We Can candidate, Manuel Hernández Rivera, was elected mayor of the canton with 54.22% of the votes, with Yamileth Hidalgo Arias as first vice mayor, without a second vice mayor.